Get the newsletter.

 • Using your fingers, cut the butter into the dry goods bowl until the butter is the size of small peas.

 • Sprinkle a little flour on your hands and the top of the dough, then turn the dough out onto the sheet pan.
 Shape it into a domed mound.
-You want the shape to be rounded more than flattened.

 PRO TIP: Hand sticky and full of dough?
 The best way to remove it is to put a generous amount of flour on your hands and rub them together.
 Then wash.

 • With a sharp knife, let the fairies out by cutting a deep cross into the dough.
 Brush the top with a bit of buttermilk.
-Sprinkle a generous spoonful of demerara sugar on top, if you like.
+Sprinkle a generous spoonful of Demerara sugar on top, if you like.

 • Bake for 10 minutes at 425°F, then lower the temperature to 400°F and bake for an additional 30 to 35 minutes, until the bottom sounds very hollow when tapped, and everything is a lovely golden brown.
 Serve warm.